iocroblab/kautham/doc/web/Download.rst

 Kautham can be downloaded its public version from `here <http://github.com/iocroblab/kautham>`_

-The latest version is 3.2.2 available from November 27, 2017.
+The latest version is 4.0.0 available from February 28, 2019.

 Installation
 ------------